1677 view

 Thanks to the grateful merit of the nurture and teachings of our parents, we grow up in life.
 The merit of parents is exemplified as the very high sky, solid like a green mountain, and wide like the sea.
 It is very happy for those who still have fathers and mothers live in the world.
 It is very unfortunate for those who have no fathers and mothers live in the world.
 It is also unfortunate for those who still have fathers and mothers who do not know and do not understand the grateful merit of birth and nurture of their fathers and mothers.

 Today, on the occasion of Mother’s and Father’s holidays.
-As filial children, we are conscious that when our parents are still alive in the world, let us cherish the rest of our parents’ lives, then right today, we are beautiful fresh roses, sweet ripe fruits to offer our parents lovely smiles, wholesome actions, and loving speech to our parents.
+As filial children, we are conscious that when our parents are still alive in the world, let us cherish the rest of our parents’ lives, then right today, we are fresh flowers, sweet ripe fruits for us to practice lovely words, thoughts, and deeds to offer to our parents.

 Facebook Comments Box